According to Palestinian news service Ma'an reported the following incident Sunday.

 Israel, which opposed the return of some of the Palestinians, said it was unaware of an Egypt-Hamas agreement.
 Egypt told Israel that about 28 Palestinians, including senior Hamas figures, broke through the Egypt-Gaza fence, an Israel Defense Forces spokesman said.

+But the crossing appeared to be organized with Egyptian cooperation, witnesses said.
 The Palestinians were transported to the Egyptian side of the border in Egyptian buses, allowed across by Hamas security and then met at a Hamas security in included a prominent Hamas lawmaker, Mushir al-Masri, and Hamas loyalists sent for training in Muslim countries before the militant Islamic group's Gaza takeover, witnesses said.

+They did not speak to journalists at the scene.
 During the crossing, Hamas security officials tried to keep the operation a secret, confiscating film from photographers and cameramen alerted to the scene."

 No comments: